 The Federal Programs Department coordinates federal and state academic support programs by working collaboratively with stakeholders and staff.
 The department provides compliance and budget guidance, resources and support directly to schools related to these programs and system and school improvement goals.
 Additionally, the department assists in the coordination of various grants and the system’s Charter.

-Director of Federal Programs – Dr. Brittney Wilson
+Director of Federal Programs – Ms. Brittney Wilson

 Title I Part A

 Title I is a part of the No Child Left Behind Act of 2001 (NCLB).
 This act provides federal funds through the Georgia Department of Education to local educational agencies (LEAs) and public schools with high numbers or percentages of economically disadvantaged students to help ensure that all children meet challenging State academic content and student academic achievement standards.
 Currently, all the schools that make up the Calhoun City School System operate as Title I Schoolwide schools: (Calhoun Primary School.
 Calhoun Elementary School, Calhoun Middle School and Calhoun High School)

 Funds from this program are used to provide students with supplemental core academic instructional support, additional paraprofessional academic support, supplemental instructional materials and parent involvement initiatives that support Title I Schoolwide Improvement Plans.
 One of the major tenets of the Title I program is to increase and maintain parental involvement in the school.
 The purpose of parental involvement under Title I, is to promote active engagement among local school officials and staff, education leaders, technical assistance providers, parents, parent advocacy organizations, parental involvement coordinator/liaisons, and others working to improve student achievement and learning.
 Each school has a Title I Family Engagement Specialist who assists parents with navigating the educational system by acting as a liaison, serving on improvement committees and operating a parent resource center.